Quetzaly88/PP5-Real_Honey/README.md

          - mv products/fixtures/all_products_backup_updated.json products/fixtures/all_products_backup.json

    9.3 Product Images Handling via Cloudinary
+      **AWS S3 was originally planned but replaced with Cloudinary because of ease of integration and deployment speed.
+Cloudinary now handles all product media files.**

       Product images are now automatically uploaded and managed through Cloudinary, which provides:
          - Optimized delivery via CDN (Content Delivery Network)
          - Automated resizing and compression for better performance